personium/setup-vagrant/README.md

 	```

-#### Information of personium.io that you set up
+#### Information of Personium that you set up

-If you set up personium.io in above procedure , personium.io is constructed as below.
+If you set up Personium in above procedure , Personium is constructed as below.

-##### About local personium.io
+##### About local Personium

 * parameters